senthilmasters2024/Tech_Tweakers/README.md

 var results = new List { new PhraseSimilarity { Phrase1 = "phrase1", Phrase2 = "phrase2", Domain = "domain1", Context = "context1", SimilarityScore = 0.9 }, new PhraseSimilarity { Phrase1 = "phrase3", Phrase2 = "phrase4", Domain = "domain2", Context = "context2", SimilarityScore = 0.8 } };
 CsvHelperUtil.SaveResultsPhrase(results);

+Similarity Score outputs for phrases are stroed at : \bin\Release\net9.0\data\output_datasetphrases.csv

 ###TESTING
+Testing is done for all the methods , mainly for example sample method is given below.

+Further test methods can be explored from visual studio by developers by opening the Test Project named as SemanticaAnalysisTextualDataTest where you can run and observe all the test results from the test explorer.

 [TestMethod] public void SaveResultsPhrase_ShouldSaveResultsToCsvAndJsonFiles() {
 // Arrange var results = new List { new PhraseSimilarity { Phrase1 = "phrase1", Phrase2 = "phrase2", Domain = "domain1", Context = "context1", SimilarityScore = 0.9